darianado/Besties-Backend-Manager/README.md

 **This application is intended to work on macOS and Linux only.**

 In order to use this application, you must setup credentials on your machine and install dependencies.
 Follow this guide:

+> Steps 1 through 3 can be omitted for markers of the SEG group project, as the submission code already contains a copy of the *'serviceAccountKey.json'* file.

 1. Open this [link](https://console.firebase.google.com/project/seg-djangoals/settings/serviceaccounts/adminsdk).
 2. Click the button called *Generate new private key*, and then click *Generate key* to download a .json file. **Do NOT share this file with anyone else as it contains confidential information - everyone in the project should make their own file.**
 3. Rename the downloaded file to '*serviceAccountKey.json*' and put it in the same directory as '*main.py*'.